New to Us - Have Questions?

 What happens when I come to church?

-At 10:00 a.m., you will be greeted at the door by a Deacon, and an usher will give you a program, which we call a bulletin, and show you to a seat if you wish.
-Just prior to the worship, a Deacon will share some announcements of upcoming events in the life of our church.
+You will be greeted at the door, and an usher will give you a program, which we call a bulletin, and show you to a seat if you wish.
+Just prior to the worship, there are usually some announcements of upcoming events in the life of our church.
 Then the worship service will begin.
 There will be prayers and hymns where you may participate.
 Towards the end of the service, we pass the peace, and people will get up from their pews and greet others in their “neighborhood.”

 How long does a typical Sunday service last?